gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 and yet macro coulis be exported, and imported by other modules.

 Do I believe this is ideal?
 No. From my point of view, preprocessor and modules are two separate things that should stay separated.
-But a lot of big players are pushing for this feature.
+But a lot of big players are pushing for this feature, and there is no reason why we should exclude their needs.

 ## Compiler Extensions

 Another compromise would be to ship macro support in modules as an extension.

 Clang has always been friendly for macros in modules.
-Their BMI is actually a precompiled header.
+Their BMI is more or less a precompiled header.
 If we want to gradually use modules without breaking anything and if you happen to use clang, why not develop an extension?
 I mean, clang is open source.
 Their codebase has been friendly toward modular macros.

 If a company cannot afford to make a transition to modules without breaking their 200 million codebase and are using clang, the extension could be activated temporarily and would allow giant codebases to make a smooth transition.
 Later on, we could disable the extension when it's not needed anymore.
-This is great because it won't impact the language or the community as a whole, but still allow the smooth transition large codebases are requiring.
+This is great because it won't impact the language or the community as a whole, but still allow the smooth transition large codebases are requiring to be modernized.

  #conclude "blogpost.md"
 ========================

-Modules are indeed a huge transition, and probably the biggest transition the C++ community has seen, bigger than C++11.
+Modules are indeed a huge transition, and probably the biggest transition the C++ community has seen, bigger than C++11 in my opinion.
-We can't simply drop all the old code that exists.
-But I think that if we provide the required tool and help, the transition can be done elegantly.
+We can't simply drop all the old code that exists, but I think that if we provide the required tool and help, the transition can be done elegantly.
 The perfect solution doesn't exist.
-This is why we are engineers, to work out solutions to difficult problems and find common ground between multiple constraints.
+This is why we are engineers, we work out solutions to difficult problems and find common ground between multiple constraints.
 When it affects the tool we usually use to solve problems, we tend to be polarized in our opinions.
-The above compromises and solutions are just example.
-If we work to move the community forward and stop dividing it I think we might find something acceptable for everybody.
+The above compromises and solutions are just example, and I'm sure even better solutions exists if we take the time to find them.
+If we unite our work to move the community forward and stop dividing it I think we might find something acceptable for everybody, that would impact the C++ ecosystem positively.